Inside the VAMPA Vampire and Paranormal Museum: Vampire Myths and the Real Dracula

 vampires

-Far to the east, in China, there was the tale of the jiangshi, a corpse that refused to rest.
-Its body was stiff, its face pale, its movements slow and jerking, like a puppet brought back from death.
-By day, it slept in coffins or dark corners, but at night, it awoke, hopping through villages, stealing the life energy, the qi of the living.
-People hung mirrors above their doors or scattered rice outside their homes to confuse it, praying that the morning sun would rise before it found them.
+Far to the east, in China, there was a tale of the jiangshi.
+It was a corpse that refused to rest.
+Its body was stiff, and its face was pale.
+Its movements were slow and jerky, like a puppet brought back to life.
+During the day, it slept in coffins or dark corners.
+At night, it woke up.
+It hopped through villages, stealing the life energy, or qi, of the living.
+People hung mirrors above their doors or scattered rice outside their homes to confuse it.
+They prayed that the morning sun would rise before it found them.

 jiangshi

-In the warm, shadowed lands of Africa, tales speak of witches who could drink a person’s blood or spirit without ever touching them.
+In the warm, shadowed lands of Africa, tales speak of witches who could drink a person’s blood or spirit without touching them.
 They moved through dreams, darkness, and silence.
-When someone grew sick for no obvious reason or wasted away in the night, villagers whispered that the witches had been nearby, unseen, but always hungry.
+When someone fell sick for no clear reason or wasted away at night, villagers whispered that unseen witches had been nearby, always hungry.
+Across the oceans, in the Indigenous tribes of the Americas, stories differed but shared the same feeling of fear.

-Some spirits fed on the energy of the living, creatures that moved between the worlds of man and shadow.
-They were said to come when balance was disrupted, when nature or spirit had been disrespected.
+Some spirits fed on the energy of the living.
+These creatures moved between the worlds of man and shadow.
+They appeared when balance was broken, or when nature or spirit had been disrespected.

-Everywhere, in every language, the story was the same: something was out there that fed on the living.
-Something that emerged when it should have stayed in the grave.
+Every language told the same story: something was out there, feeding on the living.
+It emerged when it should have stayed in the grave.

 vampire